Understanding and Treating Male Urinary Incontinence

 How long will the device last?

 Modern Artificial Urinary Sphincter devices are designed for long-term use.
-Studies show that about 70-80% of devices are still functioning after 5 years, though some may require revision or replacement over time.
+Studies show that approximately 72-75% of devices are still functioning after 5 years, though some may require revision or replacement over time.[5]

 Will I still feel the urge to urinate?